Background

 The Plan of Action on Mountain Economy has been finalized by the Inter-governmental Expert Group on Mountain Economy (IEG-ME) which outlines the following 5 priority areas: 1) Developing Compact Mountain Settlements; 2) Enhancing Mountain Connectivity; 3) Promoting Clean Renewable Energy; 4) Protecting Mountain Environments and Ensuring Ecosystem Services; and 5) Fostering Mountain Tourism and Green (agro and forest-based) enterprises.

 Mountains are crucial for the BIMSTEC countries for preservation and conservation of water, energy, food security, adaptation to climate change and biodiversity.
 The BIMSTEC region is the region is home to the highest nine of the world’s 14 mountains over 8,000 metres.
 Each year, hundreds of visitors are drawn to these peaks by their beautiful splendour.
-While most of land in Bhutan and Nepal’s land is covered with hills and mountains, only 23% of the BIMSTEC region consists of mountains.
+While most of Bhutan and Nepal's land is covered in hills and mountains, just 23% of the BIMSTEC region consists of mountains.
 Myanmar has the second-highest range of mountains in the BIMSTEC region, which is 47%.